NVIDIA DOCA Installation Guide for Linux

 There are two modes that the NVIDIA Converged Accelerator may operate in:

-BlueField-X mode – the GPU is exposed to the DPU and is no longer visible on the host
+BlueField-X mode – the GPU is exposed to BlueField and is no longer visible on the host

 To verify which mode the system is operating in, run: